-- 41. The European Council reaffirms that the European Neighbourhood Policy (ENP) is a core priority within the EU's external action.
-The European Council, recalling its conclusions of June 2007 and keeping in mind the character of the ENP as a single and coherent policy framework, welcomes the progress achieved in further developing ENP.
-It welcomes the Commission's Communication of [5 December 2007] as well as the results of the ENP Conference on 3rd September 2007.
-The European Council invites the upcoming Presidency to take this work forward. - 42.
+- 45. The European Council reaffirms that the European Neighbourhood Policy (ENP) is a core priority within the EU's external action.
+The European Council, recalling its conclusions of June 2007 and keeping in mind the character of the ENP as a single and coherent policy framework following the principle of differentiation, welcomes the progress achieved.
+It welcomes the Commission's Communication of 5 December 2007 as well as the results of the ENP Conference on 3 September 2007 and invites the upcoming Presidencies to take this work forward on the basis of the relevant Commission communications and proposals. - 46.
 The European Council emphasises the strategic relevance of the relationship of the EU with the Mediterranean countries and welcomes the progresses in developing the political and security dialogue, in the creation of an area of shared prosperity and in the implementation of the social, cultural and human partnership in accordance with the conclusions of the ministerial meetings of foreign affairs as well as in other important fields such as migration.
 The European Council welcomes Albania and Mauritania into the Barcelona Process.

-The European Council welcomes the Council Conclusions of October on Libya, which constitute a turning point on the development of a new stage in the relationship of the EU with this Mediterranean country.
+The European Council welcomes the prospects for concluding a Framework Agreement with Libya in line with the Council Conclusions of October 2008, which should constitute a turning point on the development of a new stage in the relationship of the EU with this Mediterranean country.